Two-Factor Authentication FAQs

 If you use a service that is protected by 2FA you will need to download Authy or Google Authenticator if you haven't already.
 Download the authenticator to your smart phone, tablet and/or your computer.

 Once you have installed Authy or Google Authenticator you will need to register it with the University of Auckland by visiting https://mytoken.auckland.ac.nz

 |What if my Smartphone is lost/stolen?||

-Contact the Staff Service Centre to deactivate your old codes.
+Contact the Staff Service Centre or Student Support team to deactivate your old codes.

 Then reinstall Authy or Google Authenticator on your new smartphone.

 Login to http://mytoken.auckland.ac.nz to setup a new token.

 |Can I use Two-Factor Authentication with a mobile device or via a VPN from home?||If you have downloaded Authy or Google Authenticator you will be able to use 2FA regardless of where you are working from.|